fgrubb/LLFSMs-on-the-PRU-Real-Time-Microcontroller/README.md

 If state-machines aren't as important to you, and you're looking for generic code to use PRU features or attachments, of immediate use is:

-LCD library for generic character LCDs (made for 4 lines x 20 chars, should work with 2 lines x 16 chars), IEP timer example, essentially a 64 bit timer, there is a function to configure it, including for an interrupt flag, and to read it for use similar to the Arduino micros().
+LCD library for generic character LCDs (made for 4 lines x 20 chars, should work with 2 lines x 16 chars)
+IEP timer example, essentially a 64 bit timer, there is a function to configure it, including for an interrupt flag, and to read it for use similar to the Arduino micros().
 Sending registers between PRUs for fast transfer without ARM interaction over the XFR bus, this involves interrupts and preventing timeouts, and dealing with them if they occur.
 Different tips and tricks in the code, comments to explain what it is doing and why.

 The board is a BeagleBone AI (AM5729), this is the multi-core, multi-arch upgrade to the BeagleBone Black (which used the Sitara AM3359).